-This old fashioned grocery store dating from 1860 has a huge selection of chocolates, cured meats, wines, nuts, dried fruits, cheeses, and vintage wines from all over Portugal.
-You can sample many of the traditional products before you buy if they have something open.
-The staff is friendly, helpful and will happily answer your questions about some of the more unusual looking items.
+This old-fashioned grocery store dating from 1860 has a huge selection of chocolates, cured meats, wines, nuts, dried fruits, cheeses, and vintage wines from all over Portugal.
+You can sample many of the traditional products before you buy them if they have something open.
+The staff is friendly, helpful and will happily answer your questions about some of the more unusual-looking items.

 Rua da Betesga, 1A

 Everything from the Azores Islands that can be carried fresh to Lisbon every week.
 Cheeses, fruit preserves, and the only tea produced in Europe.
 There are also a few handicraft items and beverages.

 claudio corallo cacau & café

 Oooh, the temptation!
 Ricciardo, Bettina, and Niccolo Corallo are a chocolatiering family with a long history of cocoa fields and coffee plantations they maintain on the West African islands and former colonies of São Tome and Príncipe.
 They opened their own shop in Lisbon in 2008 and have become notorious for the painstaking care taken during every stage of production.
 Their earthy mod boutique has a unique variety of chocolate-covered items and even raw cacao for the hardcore.
 A popular item is a chocolate truffle filled with a rare liqueur made from the fermentation of cocoa-fruit husks.
 “Look, there's no metaphysics on earth like chocolates.” - Fernando Pessoa, Portuguese Poet.

 Rua da Escola Politécnica, 4